Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Suggestions for Making Parallel Parenting Effective

-It’s good to make an early parenting plan to keep direct communication between the parents to a minimum.
+It’s good to make an early parenting plan to keep direct communication between the parents at a minimum.

 Relying on the child to communicate information between the parents is not a good idea.
 Both parents should follow the parenting schedule.

 A documented agreement should be in place.
-When the child is in their care, parent communication diaries should describe their feelings, behaviors, and other vital information.
+Parent communication diaries should describe their feelings, behaviors, and other vital information when the child is in their care.

 When the parents must meet, a mediator should be present.
-If both parents must meet face-to-face to discuss essential matters such as education, religion, or medical care, a third party should be present.
+A third party should be present if both parents must meet face-to-face to discuss essential matters such as education, religion, or medical care.

 A court-appointed mediator is an excellent third party for resolving disputes.